 The California State University is committed to ensuring that the citizens of California know how the CSU conducts business.
 To that end, the system strives to be accountable in all its dealings with students, faculty, staff, the community and businesses.
 This means sharing and updating information and making it readily available to the public.

-Documents from the 1990s through to the fiscal year 2014/15 report can be found here.
+Documents from the 1990s through the most recent fiscal year can be found here.

 Find reports for a wide variety of departments—from Admissions to Title IX Compliance.